On the asymptotic magnitude of subsets of Euclidean space: The magnitude of finite and positive definite metric spaces

-In the first part of this section a metric space is viewed as an enriched category so that the magnitude can be defined analogously to the Euler characteristic of a finite category which was introduced in~ \cite{Leinster:Cardinality} and~\cite{BergerLeinster:EulerCharDivergentSeries}.
+In the first part of this section a metric space is viewed as an enriched category so that the magnitude can be defined analogously to the Euler characteristic of a finite category, introduced in~ \cite{Leinster:Cardinality} and~\cite{BergerLeinster:EulerCharDivergentSeries}.
 This point of view acts purely as motivation, and an understanding of category theory is not necessary in order to read this paper.
 After the definition, some basic properties are given including a useful observation of David Speyer on the magnitude of homogeneous metric spaces.
-Finally in this section, it is shown that any finite metric space with sufficiently separated points has a well-defined magnitude, and that asymptotically the magnitude is given by the number of points.
+Next an overview of work of Mark Meckes on extending magnitude to a bigger class of metric spaces, namely positive definite spaces, is given.
+Finally in this section, it is shown that any finite metric space with sufficiently separated points has a well-defined magnitude, and that asymptotically the magnitude is simply the number of points.